About Franklin County

 Courts & Case Records

-The Sixth Judicial District Court serves Franklin County, Idaho, with the Franklin County Courthouse located at 39 West Oneida Street, Preston, ID 83263.
-The District Court handles felony criminal cases, civil cases exceeding $10,000, divorce and custody matters, probate, and appeals from lower courts.
-The court can be reached at (208) 852-1095.
+The Sixth Judicial District Court serves Franklin County, Idaho, with Franklin County Courthouse located at 39 West Oneida Street, Preston, ID 83263.
+Franklin County Court handles felony criminal cases, civil cases exceeding $10,000, divorce and custody matters, probate, and appeals from lower courts.
+The court can be contacted through the office’s website.
 Franklin County also operates a Magistrate Division court, which hears misdemeanor criminal cases, small claims (up to $5,000), infractions, preliminary hearings in felony cases, and civil cases under $10,000.
+The Magistrate Court shares the courthouse facility.

 - Certified copies of court documents cost $2.00 per page plus a $1.00 certification fee per document.